dmbarbour/wikilon/docs/ApplicationModel.md

 Conveniently, Awelon's dictionary representation makes live dictionaries or even live packages easy to update live via binary streams.
 We can easily distribute live data after it has been already formatted for the Awelon dictionary.
 Further, it's robust to disruption because the 'update events' contribute in such a simple way to the Awelon dictionary's current state.

 We would need external services to validate updates in real-time, e.g. to ensure type safety, guard against undesirable package dependencies, or even test correctness of data.
 In this sense, updates must go through proper 'channels' to be distributed.

-## Stateful Applications

-To model stateful applications, we have two basic options:

-* maintain a representation of application state in the dictionary
-* recompute state from the time-series history of relevant events

-However, we can eliminate the first option.
-Maintaining state is semantically awkward because the current state will depend on *when* the application was evaluated.
-Further, it requires centralizing the "inputs" to the application in a manner that does not work nicely with data packages.

-Thus Awelon systems will normally use time-series data to compute the current application state.
-The "time-series" feature is important because it provides a common dimension to merge multiple independent input sources into a shared stream where the bulk is relatively stable and thus subject to *Memoization*.
-A weakness of this design is the inability to easily forget old data, but we could design for lossy history models (for example, probabilistic or monoidal), allowing us to summarize past events to recover space.

-*Aside:* At very large scales, we also require spatial partitioning of our stateful resources.
-This can be modeled by adding latency to logical timestamps based on the origin of data, simulating transmission or processing delays.

 ## Modeling Effects and Interactions